Berlusconi's Fininvest ordered to sell 20 percent stake in Mediolanum

 The central bank has to approve shareholdings in banks of 10 percent or more.
 Fininvest currently holds 30 percent of Mediolanum.

-At current market prices, a 20 percent stake in the company is worth about 800 million euros (0.62 billion pounds).
+At current market prices, a 20 percent stake in the company is worth about 800 million euros ($1 billion).

 "This creates a significant overhang," broker Equita said, referring to the potential for the release of a large block of stock to exert downward pressure on the share price.